-While our coverage in the Energy Market Commentary generally covers big developments or news in the energy industry, every so often we like to take a step back and focus on regions which get less attention from the market.
+While our coverage in the Energy Market Commentary generally covers big developments or news in the energy industry, every so often we like to take a step back and focus on regions that get less attention from the market.
 Today, we’ll take a closer look at activity in Utah’s Uinta Basin.
 What does the future hold for the Uinta?
 Let’s review recent trends to see.

 The map below shows the seven counties that BTU Analytics uses to define the Uinta Basin and the wells that have been drilled in those counties since 2015.
 Vertical activity has been focused in Duchesne, Uintah, and Carbon counties, and recent horizontal activity has been in Duchesne and Uintah counties.

 Basin activity fell off hard in 2015 following the oil price crash.
 As activity has recovered, a shift in development activity from vertical drilling to horizontal drilling has occurred.
-Since early 2016, horizontal drilling activity has been increasing, and even surpassed vertical drilling in recent months.
+Since early 2016, horizontal drilling activity has been increasing and even surpassed vertical drilling in recent months.

 Horizontal drilling in the Uinta has been primarily driven by two companies: Crescent Point Energy and Newfield Exploration.